Find a Part Now

 The small overlap test, introduced in 2012 by the IIHS, simulates a frontal collision on 25 percent of the driver's side front corner.
 Since its adoption, the IIHS has noticed several automakers making non-symmetrical modifications to their vehicles to improve ratings.
 Another small overlap test was conducted on a number of vehicles, including a 2015 CX-5, but was conducted on the passenger side instead and earned an acceptable rating.
 Testing showed substantially more intrusion into the passenger side than into the driver's side of the CX-5.

-Second generation (KF; 2017)
+Second generation (KF; 2016)

-The second generation CX-5 was unveiled with an overhauled design and new technologies on November 15, 2016, at the Los Angeles Auto Show.
+The second-generation CX-5 was unveiled with an overhauled design and new technologies on 15 November 2016, at the Los Angeles Auto Show.
 The model is available with 2.0 Skyactiv-G petrol, 2.5 Skyactiv-G petrol and 2.2 Skyactiv-D diesel engines.
 New features include a new 'Soul Red Crystal' paint colour as well as a new remote-controlled powered tailgate.

 In November 2018, Mazda added a new turbocharged petrol engine option from the CX-9 for the 2019 model year CX-5.
 It is a 2.5-litre Skyactiv-G turbocharged four-cylinder unit which produces 250 horsepower (190 kW; 250 PS) at 5,000 rpm on 93 AKI octane fuel and 227 hp on 87 AKI.
 Under U.S. fuel economy standards, Mazda claims the new engine delivers 22, 27 and 24 mpg‑US (10.7, 8.7 and 9.8 L/100 km; 26, 32 and 29 mpg‑imp) in city, highway and combined, respectively with AWD, regardless of octane.